What is a Dash? And how much is it?

 That, in turn, leads to slight differences in taste when different people make the same drink.
 But that is not necessarily a bad thing.
 Think of it as a part of your unique way of making drinks.

-How you hold the bottle and measure your dash likely is different from others.
+How you hold the bottle, the angle of the bottle and the exact amount of your dash is most likely different from others.
 Yet, as standard tools don't work for measuring a dash, there are some little helpers:

 Dash measuring spoon